Azure/azure-rest-api-specs/documentation/sdkautomation/sdk_customization.md

         },
         "stdout": {
-          // How should SDK Automation handle the script stdout stream "$ref": "#/definitions/RunLogOptions"
+          // How should SDK Automation handle the script stdout stream "allOf": [
+            {
+              "$ref": "#/definitions/RunLogOptions"
+            }
+          ]
         },
         "stderr": {
-          // How should SDK Automation handle the script stderr stream "$ref": "#/definitions/RunLogOptions"
+          // How should SDK Automation handle the script stderr stream "allOf": [
+            {
+              "$ref": "#/definitions/RunLogOptions"
+            }
+          ],
+          "default": {
+            "scriptWarning": true
+          }
         },
         "exitCode": {
+          "properties": {
             // How should SDK Automation handle non-zero exitCode.
             "showInComment": {
               // Should we show this error in comment.
               "type": "boolean",
               "default": true
             },
             "result": {
               // If script has non-error exitCode how should we mark the script's result.
               "type": "string",
-            "enum": [
+              "enum": ["error", "warning", "ignore"],
-              "error", "warning", "ignore"
-            ],
               "default": "error"
             }
           },
-        "required": [
-          "path"
-        ]
+          "default": {
+            "showInComment": true,
+            "result": "error"
           }
+        }
+      },
+      "required": ["path"]
     },
     "RunLogOptions": {
       // How should SDK Automation handle the log stream.